matomo-org/developer-documentation/docs/4.x/generated/Piwik/DataTable/Filter/Sort.md

 -  It accepts the following parameter(s):
     - `$table` ([`DataTable`](../../../Piwik/DataTable.md)) &mdash;

-- It returns a `mixed` value.
+- It does not return anything.

 <a name="enablerecursive" id="enablerecursive"></a>
 <a name="enableRecursive" id="enableRecursive"></a>
 ### `enableRecursive()`

 Enables/Disables recursive filtering.
 Whether this property is actually used is up to the derived BaseFilter class.

 #### Signature